panjan/esp_leds/README.md

 # ESP Leds Controller

 RGB LED strip controller for ESP8266.
-Go to the device's IP address in your browser to access the UI.
+Go to `http://leds.local` to access the UI.

 ## Flashing